 In 2017, Waling published Zetelroof.
 Fractiediscipline en afsplitsing in de Tweede Kamer, 1917-2017 (Nijmegen: Vantilt), in which he studies the relationship between parties and individual MP's in the Netherlands between 1917 and 2017, from a political science and a historical perspective.
 In May 2016, he defended his dissertation on democratic experiments in 1848 in Paris and Berlin, entitled 1848 – Clubkoorts en revolutie.
 Democratische experimenten in Parijs en Berlijn, which is published (in Dutch) as a book by Vantilt, Nijmegen (English summary).
 His dissertation was written between 2010 and 2015 in the context of the NWO-funded research project The Promise of Organisation at the Institute for History (Faculty of Humanities, Leiden University).
 As a teacher at the same institute, he obtained his University Teaching Qualification (BKO).

 Besides his academic work, Waling is a columnist for Elsevier Weekblad and de Volkskrant.
-For more information on writings and speaking engagements, see http://www.geertenwaling.nl.
+More information on writings and speaking engagements

 - Faculteit der Sociale Wetenschappen